 This report also includes quotes from several interviews conducted with people who were directly impacted by New Orleans’ fines and fees practices.

 Wake up in the morning, that’s all you think about.
 “How can I pay this off?”
 ‘Til the time you go to bed.
 “What can I do?
 What can I do?
 Where can I make a large amount of money that I can get this from behind me?”
 Every day, every minute that’s what I think about. . . .
 That’s all I’m thinking about right now, nothing else.
 What can I do? –Keith, New Orleans resident

-- Most defendants sentenced in 2015 were ordered to pay fines and fees: 64% of those convicted of felonies, and 89% of those convicted of misdemeanors or municipal violations.
+- Most defendants sentenced in 2015 were ordered to pay fines and fees: 64% were convicted of felonies and 89% were convicted of misdemeanors or municipal violations.

 - Six months after sentencing, about half of the 2,156 persons convicted of felonies still owed fines and fees.

 - “Among the 8,331 people sentenced to pay fines and fees, judges issued arrest warrants for 2,736, or 33 percent. […] Black residents were jailed at one and a half times the rate of white residents when facing fines and fees.”

 - “Just three agencies reaped 67% of the user-funded revenue: Orleans Parish Criminal District Court, New Orleans Traffic Court, Orleans Public Defenders.”

 - Fines and fees fund 99% of the traffic court budget.

 The Vera Institute of Justice also released a companion video that highlights the voices of four so-called justice system “users”—people forced to pay bail, fines and fees before trail or after they are convicted.
 Their accounts help illustrate the problems inherent in this system, particularly the difficult choices the criminal justice system pushes them to make: paying their bail, fines and fees, or paying for food and clothing for themselves and their families.